 Save the Date: December 1-3, 2021

-This website will be updated with more details in the coming months, so check back soon!
+This website will continue to be updated with more details.

 Solar power is estimated to grow up to eight-fold in the next decade.
 Solar developers and others working to advance renewable energy recognize that, along with successful commercialization, sustainable development requires investment into understanding and minimizing risk from the interactions between solar energy facilities, wildlife, and natural resources.

 The Solar Symposium will convene experts and stakeholders from academia, industry, conservation, consultants, and public agencies to review the state of the science, and identify research gaps and priority questions.

 The Symposium will identify key concepts around balancing conservation and a rapidly growing solar market, and highlight what we know and emerging topics/questions related to:

 - Evaluating and Mitigating Impacts on Wildlife and Their Habitats

 - Solar Life-Cycle and Natural Resource Considerations

 - Day 1: “Solar 101” workshop that presents foundational information related to solar power and wildlife and natural resources.

 - Days 2-3: Live in-depth presentations on the current state of the science for solar and wildlife/natural resources.